Background pattern

 Sandostatin is used to treat people with pituitary tumors that produce too much thyroid-stimulating hormone (TSH):

-• when other types of treatment (surgery or radiation therapy) are not suitable or have not worked;
+• when other types of treatment (surgery or radiotherapy) are not suitable or have not worked;

-• after radiation therapy, to cover the period until radiation therapy is fully effective.
+• after radiotherapy, to cover the period until the radiotherapy is fully effective.

-2. What you need to know before starting to use Sandostatin
+2. What you need to know before you use Sandostatin

-• If you are allergic to octreotide or any of the other components of this medication (listed in section 6).
+• if you are allergic to octreotide or any of the other components of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor before starting to use Sandostatin:
+Talk to your doctor before starting treatment with Sandostatin:

-• If you know you currently have gallstones, or have had them in the past, or have complications such as fever, chills, abdominal pain, or yellowing of the skin or eyes; inform your doctor, as prolonged use of Sandostatin may cause the formation of gallstones.
-Your doctor may want to monitor your gallbladder periodically.
+• if you currently have gallstones or have had them in the past, or if you have any complications such as fever, chills, abdominal pain, or yellowing of the skin or eyes; inform your doctor, as prolonged use of Sandostatin may cause gallstones to form.
+Your doctor may want to check your gallbladder periodically.

-• If you have problems with blood sugar levels, either too high (diabetes) or too low (hypoglycemia).
-When Sandostatin is used to treat bleeding due to esophageal varices; blood sugar level control is mandatory.
+• if you have problems with blood sugar levels, either too high (diabetes) or too low (hypoglycemia).
+When Sandostatin is used to treat bleeding from gastroesophageal varices, it is mandatory to monitor blood sugar levels.

-If you receive treatment with Sandostatin for a prolonged period, your doctor may monitor your thyroid function periodically.
+If you receive treatment with Sandostatin for a prolonged period, your doctor may periodically check your thyroid function.

 Your doctor may check the functioning of your pancreatic enzymes.